 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Combine the flour, sugar and salt in a saucepan, whisk to combine.
-Slowly whisk in the milk until smooth.
+- Combine 2 oz all purpose flour, 8 oz granulated sugar and ½ teaspoon salt in a saucepan, whisk to combine.
+Slowly whisk in 8 oz whole milk until smooth.
 Heat the mixture over medium low, whisking constantly, until it begins to boil.

 - Continue to cook and stir for 2-3 minutes until it thickens to a pudding-like texture.
 Immediately remove from the heat.
-Sift the malted milk powder and cocoa over the pudding and whisk until smooth.
+Sift 1 ½ oz malted milk powder and 1 oz cocoa powder over the pudding and whisk until smooth.
 Transfer to a bowl.
-Add the vanilla and cool to room temperature.
+Add 2 teaspoons vanilla extract and cool to room temperature.

-- Cream the butter until light and fluffy.
+- Cream 8 oz unsalted butter until light and fluffy.
 Add the pudding, a little at a time, until completely incorporated.
 Switch to the whisk attachment and whip the buttercream until it’s light and fluffy.

 - Use immediately to fill and frost your favorite cake.